syncthing/docs/users/syncing.rst

 treating them as the same file (or directory) and can never have both names simultaneously.

-Thus, if two remote devices share these differing case variants with your local device, they cannot both be synchronized to such a system and will be reported as a case conflict by Syncthing.
-One of them will likely be pulled, and the other one marked with an appropriate error message.
+Thus, if a remote device shares a file which would clash with an existing local file, it cannot be synchronized to such a system and will be reported as a case conflict by Syncthing.
+Similarly, if two remote devices share differing case variants to your local device, only one of them will be pulled, and the other one marked with an appropriate error message.
 Which one "wins" is currently not predictable.

 In order to resolve such a case conflict situation, you need to decide on a consistent file name and **manually** enforce that across all involved, case-insensitive devices.

 This cautious behavior tries to save you from possible data loss